Why Diversity Matters in Field Services and How to Improve

 More Contracts

-Public authorities spend £236 billion each year on buying goods, works or services from other organisations across every sector, including field services.
+Public authorities spend £236 billion each year on buying goods, works or services from other organisations across every sector, including field service management software.
 Public authorities must ensure that they comply with their public sector equality duty (PSED) obligations at different stages of the procurement cycle.

 This includes the invitation to tender (ITT) which sets out requirements and expectations.
 Equality requirements within this can relate to: